mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 source ~/.bashrc # source ~/.profile for Macs
 {% endhighlight %}

-If you now type: {% highlight bash %} th {% endhighlight %} you should seee the Torch interpreter, which understand only Lua code.
-You can exit it with Ctrl+C.
+If you now type: {% highlight bash %} th {% endhighlight %} you should see the Torch interpreter, which understands only Lua code.
+You can exit with Ctrl+C.

 If you want to run a Lua/Torch script, just type: {% highlight bash %} th name-of-your-script.lua {% endhighlight %}